Afghanistan announces ceasefire with Taliban for Eid

 Nearly 17 years after they were toppled from power, the Taliban are resurgent, with Afghan forces -- who have taken the lead in the conflict since NATO combat troops pulled out in 2014 -- struggling to contain them, while civilians pay a disproportionate price in the fighting.

-Ghani added that more details about the ceasefire will be revealed during a "massive gathering" next week but did not elaborate further.
+Ghani added that more details about the ceasefire would be revealed during a "massive gathering" next week but did not elaborate further.

+Deputy interior affairs minister General Akhtar Mohammad Ebrahimi said that if security forces are attacked during the ceasefire period, "your security and defence forces will respond".

+General Mohammad Sharif Yaftali, the army chief of staff, added that if the ceasefire holds it "could be extended".

 Last month, the Pentagon said that ceasefire negotiations with the Taliban were ongoing.